Tue, Jul 15 at 1:00 pm EDT

 • Shelly Moore, CAWA, CEO, Humane Society of Charlotte

-Note: the recordings of the keynote and the roundtable will be available through December 31, 2025.
+Note: A recording of the keynote and panel will be available through December 31, 2025.